rsonny89/ProcessManagement/README.md

 This tells maven to look for `com.beust.commander` from the [Maven Central Repository](https://search.maven.org/) when building the JAR artifact.
 The Maven Central Repository is just a centralized store for any external dependencies needed in a Java project.

 To get started with the project, you only need to run `mvn install`.
 This will run any tests, collect all dependencies, and output a JAR file in the `target/` directory.
 Ignore the rest of the folders in `target/` for now.

+### Run Current Project

+In order to run the current build of the project, simply run `mvn exec:java`.